Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are three main types of wearable incontinence products.

 - Pads.
 Pads are available in disposable and reusable styles and come in a large range of sizes.
 Larger pads tend to be more absorbent but need to fit snugly to avoid leakage.
 While disposable pads offer convenience, they can be expensive if used often over an extended period.

 - Liners.
 Liners are best suited for those with a light flow or leakage.
 They tend to be thin and discreet and are not visible under clothing.

 - Undergarments.
 These can come in the form of adult diapers, underwear or underpants.
 Undergarments are geared toward heavy leakage and can be disposable or washable.
 They’re also ideal for sleeping when bladder control is often reduced.

 How to compare incontinence products

 The right incontinence product will depend on how much absorption is needed, as well as your individual preferences and needs.
-When comparing incontinence products, consider the following:
+When comparing incontinence products, consider:

-- Size and fit.
+- Fit.
 The fit is essential.
 If it’s too small, your garment might ride up and leave cracks for leakage.
 If it’s too big and baggy, it may not create a tight seal.
-Sizes like “small”, “medium” or “large” are not consistent across different brands, so make sure you read the packaging for specific measurements.
-You may have to try a few brands to find the perfect product for you.

 - Absorbency.
 Products with greater absorbency tend to cost more.
 If you know you need maximum absorption, look for a brand’s most absorbent product.
 Brands typically have their own systems of defining leakage rates and flows, making it hard to compare products across brands.
 It may be a case of trial and error, but you can start by reading customer reviews and listening to the advice of medical practitioners.